 In addition to the core courses, students must complete six elective courses in physics or astronomy.
 At least 4 of the 6 electives must be completed by the end of the Spring term of the student's second year.
 Descriptions of our graduate courses are available here.

 The qualifying examinations are based on the physics covered in the first-year graduate courses.
 The examinations consist of three written parts which cover: (1) Classical & Statistical Mechanics, (2) Electrodynamics, and (3) Quantum Mechanics.
 The examinations are held twice per year: after the Spring quarter (middle of June) and before the Fall quarter (middle of September).
 Students must pass all three parts by the Fall of their second year.
 However, students who do not pass by then may submit a written petition and request a final try in the Spring quarter of their second year.

-For Fall 2014, the qualifying examinations will Monday, June 15th (EM), Tuesday, June 16th (QM) & Wednesday June 19th (CM/SM).
+For Fall 2014, the qualifying examinations will be on Monday, September 15th (EM), Tuesday, September 16th (QM) & Friday, September 19th (CM/SM).
 Order of exams are subject to change.
 Incoming students are free to take the Fall exams, but in general only students with Master's degrees are expected to do so.
 PDF copies of past examinations are available at this link.
 This page is password protected: students either at or admitted to Northwestern can obtain the password from the physics office.